 Saturdays, Sundays: 11:00–18:00

 There we were offered a chance to taste different kinds of sake produced at Urakasumi.
-Three types of sake - Dry Urakasumi, Premium Sabusawa and autumn sake Hiyaoroshi proved the participants that sake can be very different, and if you think that you don’t like sake, maybe it just means that you haven’t found the real one.
+Three types of sake - Dry Urakasumi, Premium Sabusawa and autumn sake Hiyaoroshi proved to the participants that sake can be very different, and if you think that you don’t like sake, maybe it just means that you haven’t found the real one.
 We had a chance to taste ume-shu - plum wine, too, so after leaving Urakasumi we were in a very playful mood, good for visiting a toy shop.

 2-19 Motomachi, Shiogama, Miyagi